fsantini/python-e3dc/README.md

 {
-	'consumption': {'battery': 470, 'house': 477, 'wallbox': 0}, # consumption in W. Positive values are exiting the system 'production': {'grid': -4, 'solar': 951}, # production in W. Positive values are entering the system 'sysStatus': '2623', # status
+	'consumption': {'battery': 470, 'house': 477, 'wallbox': 0}, # consumption in W. Positive values are exiting the system 'production': {'grid': -4, 'solar': 951}, # production in W. Positive values are entering the system 'stateOfCharge' : 77, # battery charge status in % 'sysStatus': '2623', # status
 	'time': datetime.datetime(2017, 8, 14, 7, 6, 13) # timestamp of the poll
 }